enqueuezero/site/availability.md

 ### Breach

-Breaching the SLA means the availability of the service is beyond the commitment.
-It often leads to refund or other kinds of compensations.
+Breaching the SLA means the availability of the service does not meet the commitment.
+It often ends up with refund, coupon, or other kinds of compensations.

 ### Maintenance